 Specify the warranty on the shingles.
 Using shingles with a 30-year warranty

-rather than a 20-year warranty might cost you a little extra but might
+rather than a 20-year warranty might cost a little extra but spare you,

-spare you or the next owner from facing the cost of labor and materials
+or your houses next owner, the cost of labor and materials for roof work

-Indicate which, if any, flashings are to be replaced, which are simply

-to be reused,
+Indicate which, if any, flashings are to be replaced, which are to be reused,

 and what materials are to be used.
-Unless the contract says
+Unless specified in the contract, a

-they will be reusable in the future.
-You'll also want to specify what width
+likely that they will be reusable in the future.
+Also specify the width

-of flashing is to be used to ensure it will protect the slope and angle
+of flashing, to ensure it will protect the slope and angle covered.

 Specify whether any ventilation is to be added.
 Proper ventilation of your

-attic allows the water vapor that rises through your house to be released,
+attic releases the water vapor that rises through your house, reducing

 Specify whether the shingles are to be algae-resistant.
 Growth of algae,